November 19th, 2019 Last Updated on: September 16th, 2021

 The Pilgrims, who were English people who came across the water in order to find the freedom to practice their own religion, landed on the shores of North America and promptly claimed the region for themselves.
 The Native American tribe that already lived there is called the Wampanoags.

 Most childhood stories you learn in school paint the Pilgrims as the kind benefactors who prepared a big feast and invited the poor Indians to share it with them.
 In truth, the Wampanoags came to the aid of the Pilgrim colony who they believed were under attack because they were shooting off their guns recreationally.
-The resultant feast was provided jointly by the Europeans harvest and the hunting skills of the Native Americans.
+The resultant feast was provided jointly by the Europeans harvest and the hunting skills of the Native peoples.

 Yes, at that time the two communities were relatively friendly to each other.